 Categorizing inventory is different for every business, but it can be very important, especially if your business maintains a lot of stock.
-No matter how you decide to categorize your inventory, decide on a system that is sensible, scalable and reasonable.
-After all, what good is a standard operating procedure that no employee will follow?
+No matter how you decide to categorize your inventory, decide on a system that is scalable for your unique business.
+Below, we’ll cover a few of the most popular methods for categorizing inventory items.

 ABC classification of inventory, also known as ABC analysis, is a relatively easy and extremely popular way of categorizing inventory.
 The method, which is a major part of inventory control, categorizes inventory based on how important and profitable each item is.